Question 47·Medium·Command of Evidence

 - Conclusion: they must have been made by the same person at the same time.

-Therefore, the correct answer is: “Experiments demonstrate that groundwater seeping through limestone over long periods can make ochre residues that originally differed in composition become chemically indistinguishable.”
+Therefore, the correct answer is: “Experiments show groundwater can, over time, make ochre residues that once differed in composition become chemically indistinguishable.”